Contextual Linear Optimization with Partial Feedback

 \paragraph{Specification of the policy-inducing model and nuisance model.} For the policy-inducing model and nuisance model, we consider three different classes.
 One is the correctly specified class $\{(x_1, x_3, x_3) \mapsto W_0 + W_1 x_1 + W_2x_2 + W_3 x_3 + W_4 x_1x_2 + W_5 x_2x_3 + W_6 x_1x_3 + W_7 x_1x_2x_3: W_0, \dots, W_7 \in \R{}\}$.
 The second model class $\{(x_1, x_3, x_3) \mapsto W_0 + W_1 x_1 + W_2x_2 + W_3 x_3 + W_4 x_1x_2 + W_5 x_2x_3: W_0, \dots, W_5 \in \R{}\}$ omits two interaction terms and is thus misspecified (which we refer to as degree-2 misspecification).
 The third model class $\{(x_1, x_3, x_3) \mapsto W_0 + W_1 x_1 + W_2x_2 + W_3 x_3 : W_1, W_2, W_3 \in \R{}\}$ omits all four interaction terms (which we refer to as degree-4 misspecification).

-\paragraph{Nuisance estimation for the SPO+ methods.} The SPO+ methods involve two different nuisances.
-One is the function $f_0(x) = \Eb{Y \mid X = x}$.
+\paragraph{Nuisance estimation for IERM methods.} The IERM methods involve two different nuisances.
+One is a least-squares solution $\tilde f^*$.
 We estimate this by the least squares regression in \cref{eq: nuisance f}, with the $\F^{\text{N}}$ class being one of the three classes described above (i.e., correct specification, degree-2 misspecification, degree-4 misspecification).
-We incorporate an additional ridge penalty with a coefficient $1$.
-We estimate the the nuisance $\Sigma_0(x)$ using the propensity score approach described in \cref{remark:sigma0}, so we need to estimate the propensity scores $\Prb{Z = z_j \mid X = x}$ for $j = 1, \dots, m$.
+The other nuisance is the conditional Gram matrix $\Sigma^*(x)$, which we use the true value in most of the experiments.
+We explore the estimation of $\Sigma^*$ in \Cref{sec: estimated sigma}.
+In that part, we estimate the the nuisance $\Sigma^*(x)$ using the propensity score approach described in \cref{remark:sigma0}, which involves estimating the propensity scores $\Prb{Z = z_j \mid X = x}$ for $j = 1, \dots, m$.